surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-pscustomobject.md

 This method works well for me because I use hashtables for just about everything.
 But there are times when I would like PowerShell to treat hashtables more like an object.
-The first place you notice the difference is when you want to use `Format-Table` or `Export-CSV` and you realize that a hashtable is just a collection of key/value pairs.
+The first place you notice the difference is when you want to use `Format-Table` or `Export-Csv` and you realize that a hashtable is just a collection of key/value pairs.

 You can then access and use the values like you would a normal object.